 Work on the 1960 Valiant started in mid-1957.
-It took very little time to discover that Chrysler did not have an engine that would fit inside; and work on the “slant six” began.
-When executives decided to put a V8 into the car, work began, not on a new engine, but on adapting an old one: the A-series V8, which had been derived from the company’s original hemispherical-head V8s.
-At the same time, a Chrysler foundry had learned how to cast blocks with thinner walls, cutting fifty pounds of weight—and lending the new engines the code LA, for Lightweight A.
+It took very little time to discover that Chrysler did not have an engine that would fit inside, and company leaders commissioned a new six-cylinder.
+When they needed a V8 in the same car, the engineers decided to adapt one they already had: the big, heavy “A-series” V8.
+Fortunately, a Chrysler foundry had learned how to cast blocks with thinner walls, cutting fifty pounds of weight.
+Add new heads, and you have the LA, for Lightweight A, V8 engines.

 The story of converting the former hemi-head engines into polyspherical head engines is already on Motales; so is the story of converting the “poly” into the first wedge-head LA engine, the 273.
-But what happened after the little 273?
-The LA engine, after all, endured in various forms into the 21st century.
+But what happened after the little 273 was born?
+Quite a bit, as it turns out; while the 273 didn’t have a long run, its bigger brethren did.

 The second LA engine kept the 273’s stroke (which was also the stroke of the A-engines), but had the bore of the A-series 318 “poly” (or “wide-block” or “waffle-head” 318).
 The result was the LA series 318, which replaced the A-series 318 in United States-built vehicles for 1967 and in Canadian-built vehicles for 1968*; both the two-year phase-in and keeping the same displacement caused some confusion then and now.
 Keeping the bore and stroke did reduce tooling costs.